 Terms of Service

-These Terms of Service including related terms and documents (hereinafter ”Terms” or ”the Terms”) apply between the parties (hereinafter ”the Parties”) .legal A/S, VAT number 4088 8888 (hereinafter ”.legal”) and the legal entity (hereinafter ”the Customer”) with associated users (hereinafter ”the Users”), who have entered into an agreement (hereinafter ”the Agreement”) for one or more of .legal’s Cloud-based ”Software-as-a-Service (SaaS)”-products (hereinafter ”Services” or ”the Services”).
+These Terms of Service, including related terms and documents (hereinafter "Terms" or "the Terms"), govern the agreement (hereinafter "the Agreement") between us, .legal A/S, VAT number DK40888888 (hereinafter ".legal"), and you, the legal entity (hereinafter "the Customer"), along with associated users (hereinafter "the Users"), for one or more of .legal’s cloud-based "Software-as-a-Service (SaaS)" products (hereinafter "Services" or "the Services").
+The Terms are applicable unless otherwise agreed.

 2. Modification of the Terms

-The Customer's use of the Services shall be in accordance with the Agreement and in accordance with the guidelines and policies issued by .legal, which are available and continuously updated on .legal's website.
+The Customer's use of the Services shall be in accordance with the Agreement.

 .legal makes the Services available to the Customer and its Users in the current and updated version as it is and exists.